3 people walking towards the camera

 What if I need to enroll in a Maths course but don’t have the prerequisite knowledge?

-For those that do not have the background to take one of the ANU first year Maths courses and who need or want to take the course as part of their degree program, there are two recommended options:
+For those that do not have the background to take one of the ANU first-year mathematics courses and who need or want to take the course as part of their degree program, there are two recommended options:

 1. If you delay taking MATH1013 until Semester 2 and can fit an additional first year MATH course into your degree program, then we recommend that you take MATH1003 in Semester 1 first.
 Then you can take MATH1013 in Semester 2, and MATH1014 later in your degree if it is also required.

-2. If taking MATH1013 in Semester 1 is important for your planned degree progression, but your degree program does not allow the space to take an additional first year MATH course prior to MATH1013, then you must take Bridging Module 2 (and possibly also Bridging Module 1) in January.
+2. If taking MATH1013 in Semester 1 is important for your planned degree progression, but your degree program does not allow the space to take an additional first year MATH course prior to MATH1013, then you must take the Maths Bridging Course in January-February.

-If you must take MATH1013 in Semester 1, but do not have the required background, cannot take the bridging module(s), and cannot complete MATH1003 before taking MATH1013, you can still enroll in MATH1013.
-However please contact the MSI first year coordinator Adam Piggott for advice and to alert him to the fact you will be taking MATH1013 without the background knowledge.
-This is generally a very bad idea since there is a high failure rate amongst students who do not have sufficient background knowledge for the Maths course they are taking.
-Therefore we strongly discourage students from choosing this path.
+If you must take MATH1013 in Semester 1, but do not have the required background, cannot take the Maths Bridging Course, and cannot complete MATH1003 before taking MATH1013, you can still enroll in MATH1013.
+However please contact the MSI first-year coordinator Adam Piggott for advice and to alert him to the fact you will be taking MATH1013 without the background knowledge.
+This is generally a bad idea since there is a high failure rate amongst students who do not have sufficient background knowledge for the maths course they are taking.
+Therefore, we strongly discourage students from choosing this path.

-The three Maths bridging modules are all offered remotely (no need to come to Canberra) but in a fully interactive manner and with plenty of hours dedicated to workshops that allow hands on, peer-to-peer learning and teaching.
+The Maths Bridging Course is offered remotely (no need to come to Canberra) but in a fully interactive manner and with plenty of hours dedicated to workshops that allow hands on, peer-to-peer learning and teaching.

 Further Information

 You can find additional information about which first year, first semester mathematics course you should take at this link: First Year Mathematics Courses and you can find here a table of prerequisite knowledge expectations.
 You may also be interested to see which Majors, Minors and Specialisations you can complete if you desire to take Maths courses beyond first year.
-Please note, however, that although you may think that you are sufficiently familiar with the Maths material you covered at school, you still need to take the diagnostic test.
-If your performance in this test is sufficiently good for the ANU Maths course of your choice, you will not be required to take a Maths bridging module.
-On the other hand, if your performance is below a given threshold value, you will need to complete one (or more) Maths bridging module(s).
+Please note, however, that although you may think that you are sufficiently familiar with the Maths material you covered at school, it is still a good idea to take the diagnostic test.
+If your performance in this test is sufficiently good for the ANU Maths course of your choice, you may not need to take the Maths Bridging Course.
+On the other hand, if your performance is below a given threshold value, then we strongly advise that you take the Maths Bridging Course to give yourself the best chance of a successful start to your university studies.

 Frequently Asked Questions